Mizoram: Geography

 Mizoram is a landlocked state in North East India whose southern part shares 722 kilometres long international borders with Myanmar and Bangladesh, and northern part share domestic borders with Manipur, Assam and Tripura.
 It is the fifth smallest state of India with 21087 sqkm.
-It extends from 21°56'N to 24°31'N, and 92°16'E to 93°26'E. The tropic of cancer runs through the state nearly at its middle.
+It extends from 21°56'N to 24°31'N latitudes, and 92°16'E to 93°26'E longitudes.
+The tropic of cancer runs through the state nearly at its middle.
 The maximum north–south distance is 285 km, while maximum east–west stretch is 115 km.